Lincolnshire Premier League

 The league adopted a new format in 2019, with the top four teams at the end of the league season qualifying for semi-finals and a final to decide the championship, in the first season Woodhall Spa won the playoff after Bracebridge Heath was unable to field a side for the final.

 The competing teams in 2020 were intended to be: Boston, Bourne, Bracebridge Heath, Grantham, Lindum, Louth, Market Deeping, Scunthorpe Town, Sleaford, and Woodhall Spa.
 The 2020 competition was cancelled because of the COVID-19 pandemic.
 A replacement competition was organised for the later part of the season when cricket again became possible, but with the winners not to be regarded as official league champions.

+On 16 October 2025 the clubs of the Lincolnshire Board Premier League, Lincolnshire County Cricket League and the South Lincolnshire and Border league agreed to for a new League called the Lincolnshire Premier Cricket League.
+The 3 leagues were dissolved and a new league will commence in 2026.